renzmann/postgres-loading/README.md

 ====================

 Here are some attempts at timing a transfer of 1MM rows of fake data from a sqlite database to a postgres database running on `localhost`.
-It is important to note that the runtimes are inversely proportional to my level of proficiency in that language/framework.
 I encourage anyone who knows how to properly write one of these tests to contribute such a script, given it is sufficiently small (~150 LOC max).

 Compute